CanonicalLtd/maas-docs/en/manage-ha.md

 # High Availability

-This page describes how to provide high availability (HA) for MAAS at both the rack controller level and the region controller level.
+This page describes how to provide high availability (HA) for MAAS at both the rack-controller level and the region-controller level.
 See [Concepts and terms][concepts-controllers] for detailed information on what services are provided by each of those levels.